vaidyaab/RottenTomatoesDemo/README.md

 ==================

 This is an IOS demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.

 Time spent: 8 hours spent in total